-A content analyst is a key position to fill on your team as your content operations mature.
-Content analysts help to track and analyze content effectiveness and value for an organization, evaluating a variety of metrics to determine the impact of content.
+A content analyst is a key position to fill on your team as your enterprise scales content operations and AI (artificial intelligence) adoption.
+Content analysts set up a system of content intelligence to track and analyze content effectiveness and, in so doing, evaluate a variety of metrics to determine impact and ROI (return on investment).
+The work of a content analyst informs decisions ranging from content and AI strategy to content optimization tactics.

-But what is a content analyst, exactly, what does a content analyst do from day to day, and how do you get into this field?
-This article gives you all the answers.
+But what is a content analyst at a more granular level, what does a content analyst do from day to day, and how do you get into this field?
+This article gives a useful start on the answers.

 Regularly, you’ll need to analyze data, identify trends, and deliver actionable insights to stakeholders that can help improve content and user experience.
 Content analysts are experts on metrics such as unique visitors, page views, time on site, bounce rate, scroll depth, conversion rate, etc. You will likely also perform competitive analysis: exploring what competitors are doing, and opportunities for your organization based on insights from this research.